 Additional features of the leave include:

 - Employees are required to provide written notice of the leave as soon as possible, which must include their reasons for taking the leave and its length.
+Employees are not required to provide a certificate from a health care practitioner.

 - Employers are entitled to require a written declaration in support of the reasons for the leave and of any change to its length.